Shaky Knees in Atlanta

 The Lewis Family Homeplace in Lincolnton makes the perfect spring setting for the Little Roy and Lizzie Music Festival, a regional bluegrass experience featuring on-site camping and more bluegrass acts than you can shake a fiddlestick at.
 This rain-or-shine event has a big tent for inclement weather and has become a destination festival headlined by the talent of “Little Roy” Lincoln and Lizzy Long of the Little Roy and Lizzie Show.
 Little Roy has carried the Lincoln Family’s “First Family of Bluegrass Gospel” music tradition with him, recognized today as one of the foremost five-string banjo pickers in the country.

 It's one of the youngest, biggest, hippest music festivals in Atlanta, and with its cityscape landscape and stellar line-up of 60-plus acts, Shaky Knees is on solid ground in Georgia.
 Since its inception in 2013, Shaky Knees has featured a diverse lineup, ranging from world-renowned acts to up-and-coming artists.
 It’s more than a music festival but a full-throttle, three-day extravaganza with late-night shows and post-fest parties at local venues featuring more intimate sets from many of the festival's acts.
-With heavy-hitting headliners like Green Day, Nine Inch Nails and My Morning Jacket, Shaky Knees is three-day take-over of a rock lover's dream.
+With heavy-hitting headliners like The Killers, Muse and The Lumineers, Shaky Knees is a three-day take-over of a rock lover's dream.